 Elderhostel ■ Elderhostel provides enrichment experiences for learners over 55.
 Senior citizens from all parts of the country spend a week at Shawnee State, becoming acquainted with the local culture and taking part in specially designed classes.

 Grants Management ■ University Outreach Services provides resources and technical assistance to university-wide grant-seeking efforts.
-As the campus liaison for the Office of Federal Programs, Outreach Services provides access to federal funding sources.
+As the campus liaison for the Grants Resource Center, Outreach Services provides access to federal funding sources.